janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 ## Instructions ##

+### Raspberry Pi Setup ###
+Ensure that Python (> 3.7) is installed.

 ### Python File ###
-Ensure that you replace the Twitter API key placeholders with your own valid keys
+Make sure that you replace the Twitter API key placeholders with your own valid keys
 * consumer_key
 * consumer_secret
 * access_token